 While fluctuations in weather conditions will continue to affect PSE's billed revenue and energy supply expenses from month to month, PSE's decoupling mechanisms are expected to mitigate the impact of weather on operating revenue and net income.
-The Washington Commission has allowed PSE to record a monthly adjustment to its electric and natural gas operating revenues related to electric transmission and distribution, natural gas operations and general administrative costs from residential, commercial and industrial customers to mitigate the effects of abnormal weather, conservation impacts and changes in usage patterns per customer with the exception of the electric business where PCA is not part of the decoupling mechanism.
+The Washington Commission has allowed PSE to record a monthly adjustment to its electric and natural gas operating revenues related to electric transmission and distribution, natural gas operations and general administrative costs from residential, commercial and industrial customers to mitigate the effects of abnormal weather, conservation impacts and changes in usage patterns per customer.
 As a result, these electric and natural gas revenues will be recovered on a per customer basis regardless of actual consumption levels.
 The energy supply costs, which are part of the Power Cost Adjustment (PCA) and Purchased Gas Adjustment (PGA) mechanisms, are not included in the decoupling mechanism.
 The revenue recorded under the decoupling mechanisms will be affected by customer growth and not actual consumption.
 Following each calendar year, PSE will recover or refund the difference between allowed decoupling revenue and the corresponding actual revenue to affected customers over a 12-month period beginning the following May.
 The decoupling mechanism will end on December 31, 2017 unless the continuation of the mechanism is approved in PSE's next GRC filing, which PSE is required to submit by January 17, 2017 at the latest.

-On April 22, 2015, the Washington Commission approved PSE's request to change rates under its electric and natural gas decoupling mechanism, effective May 1, 2015.
-As part of this filing, PSE also requested to change the methodology of how decoupling deferrals are calculated going forward and adjust deferrals calculated in 2014.
-The change was done to ensure that the amortization of prior years' accumulated decoupling deferrals were not included in the calculation of the current year decoupling deferrals.
-The effect of the methodology change in the first quarter of 2015, was a reduction of approximately \$12.0 million previously recognized revenue from May through December 2014.
-The overall changes represent a rate increase for electric customers of \$53.8 million, or 2.6%, annually, and a rate increase for natural gas customers of \$22.0 million, or 2.1%, annually, effective May 1, 2015.
-In addition, PSE exceeded the earnings test threshold for its natural gas business in 2014.
-As a result, PSE recorded a reduction in natural gas decoupling deferral and revenue of \$1.3 million.
-The customers' share of the over earnings will be returned to customers over the subsequent 12-month period beginning May 1 of each year.

-The 3.0% annual decoupling related cap was triggered for certain rate classes.
-The resulting amount of deferral that was not included in the 2015 rate increase due to the 3.0% cap on annual decoupling increases is \$1.9 million for electric revenue and \$8.2 million for natural gas revenue that was accrued through December 31, 2014.
-These amounts may be included in customer rates beginning in May 2016, subject to subsequent application of the earnings test and the 3.0% cap on decoupling related rate increases.
+On April 28, 2016, the Washington Commission approved PSE's request to change rates under its electric and natural gas decoupling mechanisms, effective May 1, 2016.
+The overall changes represent a rate increase for electric customers of \$20.8 million, or 1.0%, annually, and a rate increase for natural gas customers of \$25.4 million, or 2.8%, annually.
+In addition, PSE exceeded the earnings test threshold for both its electric and natural gas businesses in 2015.
+As a result, PSE recorded a reduction in electric decoupling deferral and revenue of \$11.9 million and a reduction in natural gas deferral and revenue of \$5.5 million.
+This was reflected as a reduction to the electric and natural gas rate increases noted above.
+As noted earlier, the Company is also limited to a 3.0% annual decoupling related cap on increases in total revenue.
+This limitation was triggered for the natural gas residential rate class.
+The resulting amount of deferral that was not included in the 2016 rate increase is \$28.7 million for natural gas revenue that was accrued through December 31, 2015.
+This amount may be included in customer rates beginning in May 2017, subject to subsequent application of the earnings test and the 3.0% cap on decoupling related rate increases.